Helcoume/dmenu-calc/README.md

 Any dmenu arguments can be used (even patch ones)

-The args `-i -l 10` are given by default, it can be change by editing the `dmenu_cmd` string.
+The arg `-l 10` is given by default, it can be overwritten.
+For example `dmenu-calc -l 2` to display only 2 lines of history.

 # TODO

-- Possiblility to overwrite the default args
-- -h help
 - Quit on \<Shift-Return\> and show + copy on \<Ctrl-Retrun\> (dmenu default behavior)